-Both meeting places and metaphors, bridges are magical places for couples and Bath is home to one of the most beautiful in the world.
+When it comes to languid strolling, there is nothing like a bridge and Bath is home to one of the most beautiful in the world.

 Built between 1769-1774, Pulteney Bridge is the creation of the Scottish Neoclassical architect Robert Adam following a commission by Frances Pulteney, owner of the Bathwick Estate.
 Pulteney’s 600-acre estate lay just across the River Avon from the city of Bath, and he was keen make the most of the building boom that was taking place as a result of the city’s new-found status as England’s most fashionable Spa town.